Recipe and image supplied by Meat and Education: www.meatandeducation.com

 Lamb can be an expensive meat but this recipe uses lamb mince which is usually more affordable.

 Fabulous served on top of grilled wholemeal flat bread, with a side salad and a dollop of houmous.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use balance/digital scales; chop using bridge/claw safely; snip herbs with scissors; use a vegetable peeler safely; use a box grater safely; shape e.g. burgers, fish cakes.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use weighing scales; chop using bridge/claw technique safely; snip herbs with scissors; use a vegetable peeler safely; use a box grater safely; shape e.g. burgers, fish cakes.

-Wooden kebab skewers, knife, chopping board, scissors, measuring jug, grater, vegetable peeler, measuring spoons, large bowl.
+Wooden kebab skewers, knife, chopping board, scissors, measuring jug, grater, vegetable peeler, measuring spoons, large bowl, weighing scales.

 Ingredients (makes 6 skewers):

 - 1 small red onion

 - Prepare the onion and herbs; peel and finely chop the onion and snip the herbs in a jug using scissors.

 - Mix all of the ingredients together in a large bowl using your hands.
 Make sure it is well mixed.

 - Using slightly damp hands divide the mixture into 6 equal portions.